Corrosion of Conformity (album)

 Corrosion of Conformity is the eighth studio album by American heavy metal band Corrosion of Conformity, released on February 28, 2012 by Candlelight Records.
-It is the band's first album since In the Arms of God (2005), their longest gap to date between studio albums.
+It was the band's first album since In the Arms of God (2005), their longest gap between studio albums at the time.
 It is also their first album with Reed Mullin on drums since 2000's America's Volume Dealer and the first to not feature Pepper Keenan on vocals or guitar since 1987's Technocracy.